ThatDeveloperDad/TDMF_admin/docs/ComponentDetails/AccountManager.md

   * Deferred.
 Only needed for an AdminUI program.

 * **ManageCustomerSubscription**
- * Accepts the inbound data for a CustomerSubcription manipulation, and an ActivityContext identifier.
+ * Accepts the inbound data for a CustomerSubcription manipulation and an ActivityContext identifier.
  * Validates that inbound data against the necessary Current states for the objects being manipulated.
  * Runs whichever Strategy is identified by the Activity Context.
    * Known ActivityContexts: